 Thailand has dozens of festivals, many nationwide with others specific to a certain province or region.
 Ranging from beautiful, intimate and enchanting to fun, crazy and downright bizarre, they’re a great way to experience Thailand in all its colour and diversity.

 Possibly the most popular festival for both locals and foreign visitors is Songkran or Thai New year starting on 13 April, the nation’s longest public holiday.
 This is when the entire country celebrates the end of the dry season by cleaning their houses and Buddha statues, and by throwing water at one another which often escalates into giant, spectacular and fun water fights, but be sure to wrap up your phone and other valuables in plastic before joining the riotous throng.

 The Festival of Light or Loy Krathong is probably Thailand’s most beautiful festival.
 In this spiritual event that usually takes place in November, people nationwide honour Buddha and the goddess of the river with music, parades and krathongs – small floats containing a candle, flowers or incense and set adrift on water to carry away bad luck and begin a fresh start.
 Around the same time, the Yi Peng lantern festival is celebrated in Chiang Mai resulting in paper fire lanterns released into the night sky while thousands of krathong lights float down the Ping River.

-The Lopburi Monkey Banquet sees thousands of monkeys feasting on a huge banquet that is laid out to them
+The Lopburi Monkey Buffet Festival sees thousands of monkeys feasting on a huge banquet that is laid out to them